chrisdone/website/hakyll/posts/clientside-programming-haskell.markdown

 this day I am still interested in this architecture.

-Some time in 2011, [Opa](http://opalang.org/) appears, but apparently nobbody wants to learn yet another server-side language.
+Some time in 2011, [Opa](http://opalang.org/) appears, but apparently nobody wants to learn yet another server-side language.
 I don't know anyone who has used this in production.

 In August 2011, I was